Evaaaaaaa/Learn2Relax/README.md

 ```
 pip install tensorflow-gpu==1.15
 ```

+## Data
+Labeleded data is retrieved from [Dreaddit: A Reddit Dataset for Stress Analysis in Social Media](https://arxiv.org/abs/1911.00133).

 ## Analysis
 In this project, I trained the dataset with three feature extraction models TF-IDF, Word2Vec with TF-IDF as weights and